virtuozzo/cloudscripting-docs/docs/creating-templates/conditions-and-iterations.md

 #Control flows

 ##Conditions
-Condition statements - <b>If</b>.<br>In contidion statements available all [Placeholders](http://docs.cloudscripting.com/reference/placeholders/) and their objective mappings in javascript.<br>For example:
+The main condition statement is “if”.
+Within this parameter, all available [Placeholders](http://docs.cloudscripting.com/reference/placeholders/) and their objective JavaScript  mappings can be used.
+For example:
 ```
 if ('${env.protocol}' == 'http')
 ```